TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-manualupgradeaadconnectormissing.md

 ## **Recommended Steps**

-Please go through following troubleshooting steps if you encounter an issue while manually upgrading Azure AD Connect:
+If you have encountered an issue while manually upgrading Azure AD Connect, use the steps outlined in the document below.

 * [Troubleshooting manual upgrade of Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-upgrade-previous-version#troubleshooting).